SeedX-Inc/mars/README.md

 $ mars restart-nginx #OPTIONALLY!!!
 ```

-_This is ADDITIANALS commands for simplify deploy RAILS BASED APP process_
+_These are ADDITIANALS commands for simplify deploy RAILS BASED APP process_
 ```bash
 $ mars precompile
 #This is alias for `assets:precompile` with production environment